Epernay Champagne, France Travel Guide

 These sites reveal the region's diverse heritage.

-Former archiepiscopal palace, museum with royal tapestries.
+Former archiepiscopal palace, gallery with royal tapestries.

 Restored WWI fort near Reims, museum and memorial.